-After the last battle, in 1568 against the Mughal emperor Akbar, the capital was moved to Udaipur and Chittor lost its political importance.
+After the last battle, in 1568 against the Mughal emperor Akbar, the capital was moved to Udaipur and Chittorgarh lost its political importance.

 In a more romantic vein, Chittor is also associated with the Hindu poetess Meerabai, famous for her songs and poems of devotion to Lord Krishna.
 There is a temple dedicated to her.

-The Vijay Stambha is a nine-storey tower built by Maharana Kumbha to commemorate his victory over the Muslim rulers of Malwa and Gujarat in 1440.
+Not far from the palace is the Vijay Stambha, a nine-story ‘victory tower’ built by Maharana Kumbha to commemorate his victory over the Muslim rulers of Malwa and Gujarat in 1440.

-The tower, sculpted all round, is 37m tall and stands on a 3m base.
+The 37-meter building is carved with different Hindu and jain deities.
 Braver visitors can climb to the top.